-In March, 1917, the staff numbered-military, 38; civil, 20.
+In December, 1917, the staff numbered-military, 34; civil, 15.

 - (xx.)
 Railways and Defence.
 A War Railway Council, consisting of military and railway officers, was instituted in 1911.
-Its chief duties are to furnish advice and information regarding railway transport for military purposes, and to secure co-operation between the Commonwealth Defence Department and the States' Railway Departments in regard to concentration and mobilisation of troops.
+Its chief duties are to furnish advice and information regarding railway transport for military purposes, and to secure co-operation between the Commonwealth Defence Department and the States' Railway Departments in regards to concentration and mobilisation of troops.
 To prevent delay in the transport of troops, particularly that caused by the transhipment of baggage and implements of war, the Council has recommended the adoption of a uniform railway gauge on lines linking up the States' capitals.
-An Engineer and Railway Staff Corps has been instituted, and numbered 55 officers on 1st April, 1917.
+An Engineer and Railway Staff Corps have been instituted, and numbered 55 officers on 1st April, 1917.
 Fuller details will be found in Official Year Book No. 6, pp. 1070-1. - (xxi.)
 The Universal Training System in Operation.-(a) Special Instructional Staff.
-The first work in the active carrying out of the scheme commenced with the training of 200 non-commissioned officers for the instruction of the projected army in a six months' camp.
+The first work in the active carrying out of the scheme commenced with the training of 200 non-commissoned officers for the instruction of the projected army in a six months' camp.
 Area officers were chosen from the citizen forces, and underwent a six weeks' course of instruction.
 With the year 1911 came the active enrolment of the new cadets, who commenced training on the 1st July following.
-These comprised all males in training areas who were born in 1894, 1895, 1896, and 1897. - (b) Stages.
-The stages are as follows:- - First stage, January to June, 1911.-Existing junior and senior cadets continued to 30th June, 1911, but all equipment returned by that date; registration, inspection, and medical examination of lads whose 14th, 15th, 16th, and 17th birthdays occurred in 1911; preparations made to clothe and equip the new senior cadets. - Second stage, July, 1911, to June, 1912.-Registration, etc., in January and February, of lads whose 14th birthday occurred in 1912; new junior and senior cadet training from 1st July, 1911.
-About 17,000 of the latter passed as recruits upon completion of this period, inaugurating the new citizen forces in the third stage (1st July, 1912).

-Third stage, July, 1912, to June, 1913.-Registration, etc., in January and February, of lads whose 14th birthday occurred in 1913; new citizen forces:-training began with about 17,000 recruits (18-year-old persons allotted from the new senior cadets).
-During the third, fourth, and subsequent stages the new senior cadet force, numbering about 90,000, continues.
-Upon expiry of this period, the second quota of senior cadets (1895 lads) to the number of 17,000 passed as recruits to the citizen forces (1st July, 1913).

-Fourth and subsequent stages, after July, 1913 (and each year to 1919).-Registration, etc., of lads whose 14th birthday occurred in 1914, and so on.
-In the fourth and subsequent stages to the tenth, the new citizen forces will also be increased by eighteen-year old recruits from senior cadets, numbering about 17,000 each year.
-In 1919, the 1894 quota, being in their 25th year, will be liable for one registration or muster parade, and will in the following year be free of compulsory service.

-(c) Summary of Working of the System in 1911-12 (Second Stage).
-On 31st December, 1911 (six months after commencement of the new senior cadet training), the total registrations in training areas numbered 155,132.
+These comprised all males in training areas who were born in 1894, 1895, 1896, and 1897.

+(b) Stages.
+The stages are as follows :-

+- First stage, January to June, 1911.-Existing junior and senior cadets continued to 30th June, 1911, but all equipment returned by that date; registration, inspection, and medical examination of lads whose 14th, 15th, 16th, and 17th birthdays occurred in 1911; preparations made to clothe and equipthe new senior cadets. - Second stage, July, 1911, to June, 1912.-Registration, etc., in January and February, of lads whose 14th birthday occurred in 1912; new junior and senior cadet training from 1st July, 1911.
+About 17,000 of the latter passed as recruits upon completion of this period, inaugurating the new citizen forces in the third stage (1st July, 1912). - Third stage, July, 1912, to June, 1913.-Registration, etc., in January and February, of lads whose 14th birthday occurred in 1913; new citizen forces:-training began with about 17,000 recruits (18 year-old persons allotted from the new senior cadets).
+During the third, fourth, and subsequents stages the new senior cadet force, numbering about 90,000, continues.
+Upon expiry of this period, the second quota of senior cadets (1895 lads) to the number of 17,000 passed as recruits to the citizen forces (1st July, 1913). - Fourth and subsequent stages, after July, 1913 (and each year to 1919).-Registration, etc., of lads whose 14th birthday occurred in 1914, and so on.
+In the fourth and subsequent stages to the tenth, the new citizen forces will also be increased by eighteen-year-old recruits from senior cadets, numbering about 17,000 each year.
+In 1909, the 1894 quota, being in their 25th year, will be liable for one registration or muster parade, and will in the following year be free of compulsory service. - (c) Summary of Working of the System in 1911-12 (Second Stage).
+On 31st.
+December, 1911 (six months after commencement of the new senior cadet training), the total registrations in training areas numbered 155,132.
 Of these, 105,133 had been medically examined, and 93.2 per cent. passed as fit.
 Exemptions in training areas (generally cases so far from places of training that attendance would involve great hardship) numbered 57,949.
-Of the total number liable for service 89,138 were actually in training.
+Of the total number liable for service 89,138 were actually intraining.